Mcompetitions/M5-methods/README.md

-# M5-methods
+The repository includes

-Benchmarks and winning methods of the M5 forecasting competition
+>"Code of Winning Methods": The code provided by the winners of the M5 competition for replicating their submissions.

 >"Scores and Ranks.xlsx": Scores and ranks of the top 50 submissions of the M5 "Accuracy" and M5 "Uncertainty" competitions.
 The scores of the benchmarks are also provided.